 After Culloden the Government decided to build a new Fort George in Inverness.
 At a late stage the Burgh Council increased its demands for compensation for the land and the new Fort George was instead built at Ardersier, some miles to the east of Inverness and close to the rather more recent development of Inverness Airport.
 Close to the airport is the Highland Aviation Museum, which is well worth a visit.

 The red stone Inverness Castle you see today was built in the 1830s to house courts and administrative buildings.
 Its arrival was part of a boom in the 1800s that saw Inverness truly establish itself as the capital of the Highlands.
 The Caledonian Canal may never have been a huge commercial success, but it did add to the importance of the town and to its already thriving harbour.
 By the 1870s railways were in place linking Inverness to Perth, Aberdeen, Kyle of Lochalsh, Wick and Thurso.
-All of these still operate as Inverness enters the third millennium.
+All of these still operate as Inverness moves further into the third millennium.

 Today's Inverness is a diverse and bustling city with a compact and attractive centre.
 The River Ness still provides a key focus, and attractions like the castle, Inverness Cathedral and the Eden Court Theatre can all be found on its banks.
 Close to the castle is the excellent Inverness Museum and Art Gallery.

 Inverness is home to a number of fine hotels.
 Three miles to the west of the city on the south shore of the Beauly Firth is the extremely charming Bunchrew House Hotel.
 Another fine country house hotel, this time to the east of Inverness, is Culloden House Hotel.
 Those looking for accommodation within the city should consider the stylish Rocpool Reserve.
+As an alternative to the traditional hotel, we can also highly recommend Highland Apartments by Mansley, right in the heart of the city.